pjain310/DDL_Project/README.md

 ### 2. Modifications to EVA

 1. /Eva/src/loaders/loader_uadtra_cloud.py: contains our modified code to add our cloud dataset into EVA.
-We will be modifying this and adding a generalised loader which can be used for images soon!

 2. /Eva/src/loaders/loader_uadtra_cloud.py: also contains generalised loader to add image files to EVA